The people of the UK and Ireland depend on the RNLI, and the RNLI depends on its network of more than 31,500 volunteers.

 View other Volunteer opportunities.

 As well as providing search and rescue services, the RNLI also strives to prevent accidents on the water.
-Around the UK and RoI, our marine safety volunteers are crucial in helping to raise awareness and spreading safety messages to boat owners.
+Around the UK and Ireland, our marine safety volunteers are crucial in helping to raise awareness and spreading safety messages to boat owners.

 Responsible for leading and helping to coordinate the Sea Safety Advisers and the various events they attend.
 An ideal volunteer role for someone with marine and boating experience